Bestselling author, editor, book coach,

 At that point, I began working with freelance clients.
 I've learned so much since then; I went, after all, from giving notes to others who were at or far above my ability level.
 Now I've spent years working with writers who are just starting out.
 I love meeting writers where they are--whether it's a first-time writer mastering some foundational lessons, or a more experienced writer taking a manuscript from solid to ready for querying.

 I feel there is a great paradox in writing, which is that the best notes I received on a manuscript were from my first editor, once I'd sold my first book.
 I was extremely lucky to get the notes I did before then, from brilliant friends, but depending on friends for notes can be tough, between timing and the brutal honesty that can be hard to dish out to someone you have an existing friendship with.
 How do you get that kind of feedback before you're at that stage?

 My goal is to bridge that gap for you.
 My notes will be kind, but honest.
 My turnaround time will be agreed upon in advance, and since you're paying me, you won't feel guilty holding me to it!
 So read about my services, check out the frequently asked questions, and read testimonials from some of my clients.
 Even if you're not sure what you're interested in or if any packages are right for you, feel free to reach out!
 I love helping writers figure out what next step might be right for them, and I'm happiest when we can come to that decision together.

 And if you'd like to know more about me as a writer before working with me, good news!
 I have more than a few books you can check out!
-I have six young adult books published, and my first adult romantic comedy, Outfoxed, will release in early 2023.
+I have six young adult books published, and my first adult romantic comedy, For Her Consideration, will release in early 2023.